shivam-mina/shivam-mina/README.md

 - 👋 Hi, I’m @shivam-mina
-- 👀 I’m interested in Web Devlopment , Blockchain, Computer Networking and DevOps .
+- 👀 I’m interested in Web Devlopment , Blockchain and  Computer Networking.
-- 🌱 I’m currently learning about AWS.
+- 🌱 I’m currently learning about Smart Contracts and Aave.
 - 💞️ I’m looking for anyone who is interested in learning Cloud or DeFi / DApp.
-- 📫 How to reach me ... shivammeenashiva@gmail.com.
+- 📫 How to reach me ... shivammeenashiva@gmail.com or https://twitter.com/ShivamMina.

 <!---
 shivam-mina/shivam-mina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.